luanjaardim/Dulang/README.md

 ## Compile the Compiler

 You will need `make`, `nasm` and `gcc` to perfom that.
-- run `make` on the main directory
+- run `make` inside the Dulang main directory
 - possibly, add the generated `dulang` executable to your path
 - then, just run `./dulang <file>.dulan` to compile a Dulang file
 - it will generate a `<file>.o`, `<file>.asm` and `<file>` executable